Islamic design

 A customised shack beside the sea

 Some are able to capitalise on land they have, or believe they have, a right to and have been able to establish a more permanent structure than a tent.
 Both the tents above and this shack have exactly the same spirit behind them though the tent has, perhaps, the more romantic look both in terms of its appearance compared with a permanent structure as well as in its capability to respond to the particular environmental conditions of the littoral.
-However, here somebody has developed a structure which has the advantages of electricity – witness the television dishes – water tanks and, a most important element, two trees, one I think an acacia the other a palm.
+However, here somebody has developed a structure which has the advantages of electricity – witness the television dishes – water tanks and, a most important element, two trees, one I think an acacia, the other a palm.
 It is an idealised place to rest from the increasingly busy pace of life in the city and one increasingly sought by Qataris.
+The extraordinarily rapid urbanisation has now made this an imperative for many.

-Nevertheless the desert attracts many who wish to be able to experience the smells of the clean air and the taste of the well water.
-Although the Qatar desert is not large and the State is confined to a narrow peninsula, there is a very strong feeling that the peninsula is an extension of the Rub Al Khali or Empty Quarter of Saudi Arabia and is accessible psychologically as well as, in a few cases, literally.
+The Qatar desert is not large and now has a number of restrictions as well as encroaching urbanisation.
+Although the State is confined to a narrow peninsula, there remains a very strong feeling that, to Qataris, the peninsula is an extension of the ruba’a al-khali or Empty Quarter of Saudi Arabia and is accessible psychologically as well as, in a few cases, literally.
 Bear in mind that the badu annually ran their animals in and out of the peninsula, and the border is patrolled on both sides by guards drawn, in the main, from the same families who made these annual migrations.

 The sand dunes being enjoyed at night